How to Wipe Your iPhone 17 Pro Clean

 I recommend a factory reset when you're dealing with persistent, unexplainable issues like severe battery drain, constant app crashes, or general sluggishness that survives normal restarts and updates.
 It's also the only responsible way to prepare your iPhone 17 Pro for sale, trade-in, or gifting to ensure none of your personal information remains.

-For simpler problems, a standard restart, accomplished by pressing and holding the Volume Down and Side buttons together, or one of the targeted resets is a much quicker solution.
+For simpler problems, a standard restart or one of the targeted resets is a much quicker solution.
+To restart an iPhone 17 Pro, press and hold either volume button and the Side button until the power-off slider appears, drag the slider, wait for it to shut down, then press and hold the Side button again until the Apple logo appears.
 The nuclear option is powerful, but it's there when you really need it.